andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 ## P.S.

-After I've done a couple of estimations I've decided to calculate their actual accuracy.
+After I've done a couple of estimations, I've decided to calculate their actual accuracy.
 I wanted to calculate the error between estimated and actual project development effort.
 And I was not able to do that.
 Some of the estimated projects were not launched.
 Other transformed during the dev process so much that it was not possible to match their's duration against original work items.
 And I have a strong suspicion that this is not a coincidence.
 Software development is a highly volatile process.
 Rarely the system you've planned comes up the way you imagined it at the beginning.
 Thus calculating the accuracy of your original estimate is virtually impossible.
 You might be able to figure out estimation accuracy for some work items.
 But hardly you can get the actual estimate accuracy for the entire project.
 So how should you estimate software projects to get verifiable results?
 Good question.
 I don't know) Look [here](https://getpocket.com/a/read/1094154281) for one of the ideas.
 But it's still very much an open question.